Goal-Oriented Sensor Reporting Scheduling for Non-linear Dynamic System Monitoring: Introduction

+Value-of-information ($\voi$) has been suggested in \cite{10143239, 10273599, li2023towards} as a suitable metric for quantifying the impact of sensor transmission on the RSE error.
+Here, RSE error is defined with respect to the desired \textit{goal}.
+A goal might be to accurately identify the system state, or even to accurately respond to queries \cite{10884945, 10976624} from clients in systems like the one illustrated in Fig.~\ref{systemmodelfigure}.
+In such a goal-oriented communication (GoC) system, clients pose queries to the edge node in order to obtain information about the system state, observed by sensors.
+Table~\ref{querytypes_table} provides examples of potential client queries.

+Recently, authors in \cite{9036854, 9768131, 10143239} utilized VoI-based RSE-assisted sensor reporting scheduling at an edge node.
+The objective in \cite{9036854} is to identify the state of a linear dynamic system, whereas the focus in \cite{9768131, 10143239} is on effectively addressing client queries regarding the state of a linear dynamic system.
+Thus, the $\voi$ adopted in \cite{9036854} corresponds to the mean square error $(\MSE)$ of the state estimation.
+Meanwhile, $\voi$ is defined in \cite{9768131, 10143239} as the difference between the $\MSE$ of query response relative to the prior and posterior estimates of the state estimator \cite{10273599}.
+Here, prior and posterior estimates denote estimates obtained before and after the sensor transmission, respectively.
+Furthermore, \cite{9036854, 9768131, 10143239} exploit a key advantage offered by RSE, namely the ability to observe system states by selectively polling a subset of sensors.
+In \cite{9036854}, the sensor scheduling strategy is devised to minimize the state estimation $\MSE$, whereas in\cite{9768131, 10143239} it aims to minimize the $\MSE$ of the query response.

-Fascinatingly, a closed-form mathematical expression for the query response $\MSE$ can be obtained for certain queries like sample mean, sample variance, and current state.
+Interestingly, a closed-form mathematical expression for the $\MSE$ of the query response, with respect to the posterior estimates, can be obtained for certain queries like sample mean, sample variance, and current state.
 Thus, sensor reporting scheduling strategies for such queries can be determined analytically, as depicted in \cite{9768131}.
-Conversely, for queries such as the maximum system state component and count range, deriving closed-form mathematical expressions for the query response $\MSE$ proves to be unattainable.
-Therefore, addressing such queries necessitates the utilization of advanced approaches such as deep reinforcement learning (DRL) to tackle the sensor reporting scheduling problem, as outlined in \cite{10143239}.
+Conversely, for queries such as the maximum component and count range of the system state, deriving closed-form mathematical expressions for the $\MSE$ of the query response, with respect to the posterior estimates, proves to be unattainable.
+Therefore, addressing such queries necessitates the utilization of advanced approaches such as DRL to tackle the sensor reporting scheduling problem, as outlined in \cite{10143239}.